 - 7.5 World Para Athletics must determine if an Athlete has an Eligible Impairment. - 7.5.1 In order to be satisfied that an Athlete has an Eligible Impairment, World Para Athletics may require an Athlete to provide evidence that he or she has a Health Condition that leads to an Eligible Impairment (an Underlying Health Condition). - 7.5.2 Appendix Four lists examples of Health Conditions that are not Underlying Health Conditions. - 7.5.3 The means by which World Para Athletics determines that an individual Athlete has an Eligible Impairment is at the sole discretion of World Para Athletics.
 World Para Athletics may consider that an Athlete's Eligible Impairment is sufficiently obvious and therefore does not require evidence that demonstrates the Athlete's Eligible Impairment. - 7.5.4 If, in the course of determining if an Athlete has an Eligible Impairment, World Para Athletics becomes aware that the Athlete has a Health Condition, and believes that the impact of that the Health Condition may be that it is unsafe for that Athlete to compete or there is a risk to the health of the Athlete (or other Athletes) if that Athlete competes, it may designate the Athlete as Classification Not Completed (CNC) in accordance with Article 10 of these Classification Rules.
-In such instances World Para Athletics will explain the basis of its designation to the relevant National Body and/or National Paralympic Committee. - 7.6 For Athletes with Intellectual Impairment the medical Diagnostic Information is captured through the primary eligibility check completed by INAS (see Appendix Three).
-All other Athletes are required to supply World Para Athletics with Medical Diagnostic Information that must be provided as follows: - 7.6.1 The relevant National Body and/or National Paralympic Committee must submit a Medical Diagnostics Form to World Para Athletics, upon completing the registration of an Athlete. - 7.6.2 The Medical Diagnostics Form must be completed in English and dated and signed by a certified medical doctor (Physical Impairment) or ophthalmologist (Vision Impairment).
+In such instances World Para Athletics will explain the basis of its designation to the relevant National Body and/or National Paralympic Committee. - 7.6 For Athletes with Intellectual Impairment the medical Diagnostic Information is captured through the primary eligibility check completed by Virtus (see Appendix Three).
+All other Athletes are required to supply World Para Athletics with Medical Diagnostic Information that must be provided as follows: - 7.6.1 The relevant National Body and/or National Paralympic Committee must submit a Medical Diagnostics Form to World Para Athletics, upon completing the registration of an Athlete. - 7.6.2 The Medical Diagnostics Form must be completed in English and dated and signed by a certified medical doctor (Physical Impairment) or ophthalmologist (Vision Impairment). - 7.6.3 The Medical Diagnostics Form must be submitted with supportive Diagnostic Information if required by World Para Athletics.